ruarai/ode_immunity/README.md

 The data for other figures can similarly be produced using the `fig_` or `fig_supp_` `.jl` files.

+Pre-produced JLD2 files used in the manuscript have been archived on OSF (data.zip at osf.io/us9t8).

 #### Dynamics over decay rate and seasonality

 The figure describing dynamics over varying antibody decay rate and strength of